gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 | public          | attributes and methods can be accessed from everywhere | variables, types and procedures can be accessed from everywhere |
 | none            | class: private, struct: public                | public |

-Python has no notion of private attributes or methods, they are alwas public.
+Python has no notion of private attributes or methods, they are always public.
 However, attributes and methods that are supposed to be private to the class are by convention prefixed with a `_`.
 Note that this is a convention for programmers, the Python runtime will not enforce this.